 When Should You Accept Freight Bids?

-There is no universal deadline for inviting vendors to compete your transportation RFP process.
+There is no universal deadline for inviting vendors to complete your transportation RFP process.
 Even though we typically see more companies going through their bid process during the last quarter of a given fiscal year, there is no exact timeframe for when you need to entertain bids.

 In fact, many companies go through the bid submission process several times during the year.
 Some look to get bids that last for several months, some for the entire calendar year.